Findability Factors for your CV

-This is a time-intensive endeavor, but if enough of their search words match those found in your CV, your CV will be flagged for further investigation, and if you are truly qualified, then you will be called for an interview.
+Increasing the number of keywords is a time-intensive endeavor.
+However, if enough of their search words match those found in your CV, your CV will be flagged for further investigation, and if you are truly qualified, then you will be called for an interview.

-If all these key words and phrases do not fit conveniently on two A4 sheets, do not despair.
+If all these keywords and phrases do not fit conveniently on two A4 sheets, do not despair.
 Online submissions will rarely be printed, so a wordier version of your CV could be appropriate.
-Check the word or character limits prior to submission and work with the limits to submit the information that the recruiter needs in order to find you.
+Check the word or character limits prior to submitting.
+Keep within those limits in order to provide the amount of information that the recruiter needs in order to find you.

 CV File Type